sriram-koushik/project-euler/README.md

 2).
 SonarQube static analyzer tests

 Test automation:
-The tests are currently run automatically everytime a commit is made.
+All tests are currently automated.
+The tests are run everytime a commit is made.
 This is possible via JUnit, TravisCI and gradle scripts.

 Quality metrics:
 Have used http://codecov.io/ and https://www.eclemma.org/jacoco/ to automatically compute and display the code coverage and other relevant statistics, every commit.
 The code coverage results can be viewed at https://codecov.io/gh/sriram-koushik/project-euler or in the badge [![code coverage](https://codecov.io/gh/sriram-koushik/project-euler/branch/master/graph/badge.svg)](https://codecov.io/gh/sriram-koushik/project-euler)

 # Configuration Management

-Configuration Management is handled by Github branching structure.
-Since this is a very simple project, there are three types of branches: master branch - Contains the most stable code developer branch - Contains any basic miscellaneous changes, features issue#x branch - This issue branch is used to fix a particular issue and then merged with developer upon verifying the test cases
+Configuration Management usually relates to version management, naming conventions and code branch guidelines.
+Since this is a simple project with only 1 contributor, we maintain two types of branches:
+master branch - Contains the most stable code issue#x branch - This issue branch is used to fix a particular issue and then merged with developer upon verifying the test cases
+A pull request is made to merge the issue branch to the master branch.
+This is to add traceability and an easy way to track issues.

 # Estimation and Time Spent